SKY-AK05/Reva/README.md

 WITH CHECK (true);
 ```

-### Step 7: Supabase Storage for Avatars
+### Step 8: Supabase Storage Setup
-The settings page allows users to upload a profile picture.
-This requires creating a "bucket" in Supabase Storage.
+The application uses Supabase Storage for user avatars and images within notes.

+#### Bucket: `avatars`
 1. Navigate to the **Storage** section in your Supabase dashboard.
 2. Click **Create a new bucket**.
 3. Name the bucket `avatars` and make it a **Public** bucket.

-Then, run the following SQL policies to control who can upload and manage avatars:
+4. Run the following SQL policies to control who can manage avatars:
 ```sql
 -- Allow users to see their own avatar
 CREATE POLICY "Avatar images are publicly accessible."